nathanqueme/All-in-One-Entreprise-Platform/README.md

 # Open Source Business Platform

-*At 18, with no prior coding experience and straight out of high school, I developed this entire platform.*
+*At 18, after graduating from high school and before starting university, I dedicated a year to building a fully functional platform.*

 This platform empowers businesses to share information internally with customers while:
 - retaining data ownership